 It's especially important to contact 811 before planting deeprooted vegetation, specifically trees, in your yard.
-Trees planted too close to natural gas infrastructure can cause several potential safety-related problems.
-As roots continue to grow around pipelines, they can damage the protective coating on the pipe that helps minimize corrosion on the pipeline.

-In addition, a tree uprooted during a storm or natural disaster could rupture or severely damage lines in the area.
+Trees and deep-rooted vegetation should not be planted over gas lines or close to gas meters.
+Trees planted too close to natural gas infrastructure can cause several potential safety-related problems, such as damaging the protective coatings that minimize corrosion.
+In addition, a tree uprooted during a storm or natural disaster could rupture or severely damage gas lines in the area.
 Don't forget to call 811 before you dig to avoid these potential problems.